 An exacerbation is when you're breathing gets worse and you have more symptoms than usual, such as coughing, wheezing, and shortness of breath.
 Sometimes this can be serious and cause you to call your doctor or go to the emergency room.

 The Hub is a small, white box that plugs into an outlet in your home.
-Like your smartphone, it sends data back to Propeller and your Care Team, but without having to connect to the internet or use your cell phone data. (add info about the hub lights and what to expect).
+Like your smartphone, it sends data back to Propeller and your Care Team, but without having to connect to the internet or use your cell phone data.

 Your rescue medication is the inhaler you take when you're short of breath and need quick relief.
 This means it works quickly to relieve your symptoms right away, which is why you take them when you feel like you're having a hard time breathing.
 Your doctor or Care Team might also call this: your emergency medication or your reliever medication.